Softdiscover/sfdc-custom-jsoninfo/README.md

 ![img show users](https://i.imgur.com/r2Cl2IX.png)

-when visitor click on any user name/username/id in the table, a new HTTP request is made via AJAX to API (e.g. https://jsonplaceholder.typicode.com/users/4). then the user information is printed in the modal windows.
+when visitor click on any user name/username/id in the table, a new HTTP request is made via AJAX to API (e.g. https://jsonplaceholder.typicode.com/users/4). then the user information is printed in the modal window.

 ![img get detail](https://media.giphy.com/media/VFG9l6ortDZBoAsGuq/giphy.gif)